 2. All outstanding fines must be paid before a parking permit will be issued.

-3. Parking permits must be affixed on the inside rear window in the lower right corner.
+3. Student parking permits must be affixed on the inside rear view window.
+Faculty and Staff permits must be affixed on the inside rear window in the lower right corner.
 Permits may not be affixed to a placard or taped.

 4. Bryn Mawr College community members with a registered vehicle who need to park a different vehicle temporarily must secure a temporary permit at no charge from the Campus Safety Department.